San Diego United

-San Diego United was an American soccer team based in San Diego, California, United States.
-Founded in 2008, the team was a member of the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid.
+San Diego United was an American soccer team based in San Diego, California, that competed in the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American soccer pyramid.
+The team was founded in 2008.
 The team and Southwest Division went on hiatus from the NPSL for the 2009 season due to a lack of teams in the Southwest Division after the 2008 season.
-As of 2010 neither the Southwest Division nor SD United are listed as being part of NPSL.
+As of 2010, neither the Southwest Division nor SD United are listed as being part of NPSL.

-The team played its home games in Torero Stadium.
+The team played its home games at Torero Stadium.
 The team's colors were black, white, red and gold.

-The team had a sister organization, also called San Diego United, which plays in the Women's Premier Soccer League.
+The team had a sister organization, also called San Diego United, in the Women's Premier Soccer League.